zopefoundation/z3c.contents/src/z3c/contents/README.txt

   ...       for="z3c.contents.browser.ContentsPage"
   ...       template="%s"
   ...       />
+  ...   <z3c:template
+  ...       for="z3c.contents.browser.ContentsSearchForm"
+  ...       template="%s"
+  ...       />
   ... </configure>
-  ... """ % contentsTemplate, context=context)
+  ... """ % (contentsTemplate, searchTemplate), context=context)

 And load the formui confguration, which will make sure that all macros get